SamanthaWangdl/raclette-group-website/content/about.md

 This is Chetan  and my pronouns are he/him.
 He is currently residing in Delhi, India.
 He has completed his bachelors in mechanical engineering and is currently pursuing a masters in Computer Science.
 You can find her [Email](chetansharaf96@gmail.com), GITHUB         here.

  - **Juee Dhar** </br>
-  And, this is me, Juee !
+  And, this is me Juee !
 I go by she/her pronouns.
 I am a rising fourth year (corresponds to the first year of masters) BS-MS student at IISER Kolkata, India amd I am  majoring in biology and minoring in physics.
 With no background in computational neuroscience whatsoever, I am so grateful for this team and the TAs that I would consider computational neuroscience, not all so foreign.
 You can connect with me over [Email](jd19ms102@iiserkol.ac.in), GITHUB.

 ---